c-spencer/cljs-ring-remotes/README.md

 Reasons this library exists:

-- No dependencies, the remoter is just a function that functions as a ring handler function.
+- No dependencies, the remoter is just a function that acts as a ring middleware.
 - Can expose multiple remote points at different urls, allowing authorisation and modularisation.

 ## Installation